-- 8.1 Courses are attached to these instructions. - 8.2 The approximate compass bearing to mark "A" using two number pennants will be displayed near the bow of the committee boat, e.g., "25" means 250m to weather mark. - 8.3 Course number for the starting class or classes, will be displayed from a white board near the stern of the Committee Boat when the WARNING signal for each start is made. - 8.4 Courses will normally require finishing upwind after passing thru the gate, unless shortened. - 8.5 Distance gate to weather mark will be .75 nautical miles.
+- 8.1 Courses are attached to these instructions. - 8.2 The approximate compass bearing to mark "A" will be displayed on the stern of the R/C boat using three numbers, eg, "250" means 250 degrees magnetic to the weather mark. - 8.3 Course number for the starting class or classes, will be displayed from a white board hanging from the boom of the Committee Boat when the WARNING signal for each start is made. - 8.4 Courses will normally require finishing upwind after passing thru the gate. - 8.5 Distance gate to weather mark will be at least one nautical mile.